gvwilson/sensibleadventures/nardica/nardica.md

 *The whole room heeled hard,
 throwing her off balance.
 "She's going to blow!"
-Mister Mishra shouted. and then all Iffy could hear was a rushing sound as the ship fell away beneath her into a pit of churning foam.*
+Mr. Mishra shouted. and then all Iffy could hear was a rushing sound as the ship fell away beneath her into a pit of churning foam.*